pyrddlgym-project/pyRDDLGym/docs/jax.rst

 	* a low, or drastically improving, training loss with a similar test loss indicates that the continuous model relaxation is likely accurate around the optimum
 	* on the other hand, a low training loss and a high test loss indicates that the continuous model relaxation is poor.

-The goal of the JAX planner is to provide a simple baseline that can be easily built upon.
+The goal of JaxPlan is to provide a simple baseline that can be easily built upon.
-However, we welcome any suggestions or modifications about how to improve the robustness of the JAX planner on a broader subset of RDDL.
+However, we welcome any suggestions or modifications about how to improve the robustness of JaxPlan on a broader subset of RDDL.

 Citations
 -------------------

-If you use the code provided in this repository, please use the following bibtex for citation:
+If you use the code provided by JaxPlan, please use the following bibtex for citation:

 .. code-block:: bibtex